Art-of-WiFi/UniFi-API-client/README.md

-## UniFi controller API client class
+## UniFi Controller API client class

 A PHP class which provides access to Ubiquiti's **UniFi Controller API**.
 Versions 4.x.x and 5.x.x of the UniFi Controller software are supported (version 5.6.18 has been confirmed to work).
 It's a standalone version of the class which is used in our API browser tool [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

-This class can now also be installed using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.
+This class can be installed using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.

 ### Donations

-If you'd like to support further development of this PHP API client class, please use the PayPal donate button below.
+If you find this PHP API client class useful and wish to support it's further development, please use the PayPal donate button below.
 All donations go to the project maintainer.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M7TVNVX3Z44VN)

 ## Methods and functions supported

-The class currently supports the following functions/methods to get/post/put/delete data through the UniFi controller API:
+The class currently supports the following functions/methods to get/post/put/delete data through the UniFi Controller API:
 - login()
 - logout()
 - adopt_device()